CDC urges COVID vaccines during pregnancy as delta surges

 At the beginning of the pandemic and with each surge, Ochsner had a few pregnant patients very sick with the virus, though the numbers had dwindled in recent months.

-“A week or two ago that pace changed drastically,’’ Martin said.
-“We have had multiple critically ill pregnant patients admitted’’ every day, most requiring intensive care.
+“A week or two ago that pace changed drastically,” Martin said.
+“We have had multiple critically ill pregnant patients admitted’’ every day, most requiring intensive cEMENT

 Martin said she has taken care of at least 30 pregnant patients hospitalized with COVID-19 over the last two weeks.
 Most were unvaccinated.